Mega Modz Rapid Fire Mod For PlayStation Controller

 Want to learn more about the Sub-Modes Indication?
 Click here

-To change Rapid Fire sub-modes, you will have to go thru sub-mode checking menu first (see above).
+To change Rapid Fire sub-modes, you will have to go thru the sub-mode checking menu first (see above).

 - Hold down the mod button on the back.